 2. Maintaining the Quality of Your Quick Service Restaurant

 With consumers becoming more and more health conscious, quality of food is something that cannot be compromised on at all.
+Food quality is the single most important thing that can make you a hit among consumers or drive hem away.
 Quality should be maintained right from the ingredients during preparation, to the end product presented to the customers.
 Following points must be considered to ensure quality:

 - Proper receiving of supplies– Care must be taken to ensure that the supplies and the pre-cooked ingredients received are of good quality.
 Quality checks should be done at each stage.

 - Stocking and inventory management- Once the supplies have been received at the outlet, they must be stored properly to avoid wastage.
 Use POS software that has an inbuilt stocking and inventory management feature. this will make it easier for you to handle your inventory and even circulate it among different outlets as per the situation.

 - Quality control checks and audits- A quality control (QC) system identifies flaws weaknesses and helps to overcome them.
 Regular quality control checks and audits should be done to ensure only good quality ingredients are used for preparing the dish.